top of page

 This time, I ordered a couple of appetizers - a plate of boquerones Malaguenos (anchovies from the Malaga region, golden fried in olive oil until crisp and served with lemon wedges) and a cheese croquette, accompanied by a bottle of shandy.
 I ate my lunch at leisure, savouring every bite while watching people pass by with their children, strollers, and shopping bags.

 It felt strange to be eating by myself.
 I sort of missed my travel amigas, but at the same time, I enjoyed the solitude.
-I thanked the heavens for giving me these extra days in Spain for myself, free to do what I wanted at my own time and pace, and without the noise of not-so-wanted company, as the image of Ms. Lady Ring Leader flashed in my mind.
-I was pretty certain that I was not missing her at all.
+I was grateful for these extra days in Spain for myself - free to do what I wanted at my own time and pace, and without the noise of not-so-wanted company, as the image of Ms. Lady Leader flashed in my mind.

 I spent the remaining time hanging out at Puerta del Sol (Spanish for “Gate of the Sun”), a busy public square.
 This was one of the gates of the city wall that surrounded Madrid in the 15th century and was named after the rising sun that decorated the entry, since it was oriented to the east.
 On its south side is the Real Casa de Correos (old post office) that now serves as the office of the President of Madrid, and not far from the building is a statue of Charles III of Spain, nicknamed, El Rey-Alcalde (the King-Mayor) due to the extensive public works program he spearheaded in the city during his reign.

-Our Tour Director told us the other day that the annual New Year’s Celebration is held at Puerta del Sol, making it the equivalent of New York’s Time Square.
+The other day, our Our Tour Director told us that the annual New Year’s Celebration is held at Puerta del Sol, making it the equivalent of New York’s Times Square.
 But instead of a huge, glittery ball, they have the ancient clock that looks down from the tower of the post office building that marks the official start of the new year.
 Revelers gather at the plaza and at the stroke of midnight, the clock chimes, and everyone eats twelve grapes each to bring them luck for the twelve months of the new year.
 This is followed by the popping of cava bottles and a night of toasting and merriment.
 The countdown is also televised, watched by millions of televiewers.
 Bars and restaurants around the area are open as part of the city-wide fiesta.

 At that moment though, there was a picket going on at the square …some kind of protest, which I heard, was not unusual, for this is a favourite spot for public activities like this.
 I decided not to investigate.
 Instead, I looked for that famous landmark…the kilometro cero, which is a small plaque on the ground directly north of the post office.
 It is the symbolic centre of Spain and serves as the basis of the Spanish road numbering system from which all Spanish radial roads are measured.
 Despite the huge crowd, I managed to find it.

 The rest of the stuff that I encountered along my walk were the same things I had seen in the past two days of exploring Madrid.
-But it occured to me that this time, it was different.
-Now that I was by myself, I was looking at them with a brand new pair of eyes.
+But it occurred to me that this time, it was different.
+Now that I was by myself, I was looking at them with a brand-new pair of eyes.
 I was viewing them from a different perspective.
-I was noticing details I did not pay attention to before and I was more attuned to what else was happening in the background.
+I was noticing details I did not pay attention to before, and I was more attuned to what else was happening in the background.

 I think that was my "Aha!
 Moment," the moment of insight, so to say, when I discovered and understood the essence of traveling alone, and when I perceived the simple joys and pleasures it could bring.